rmmadhav74-boop/Caf-Hop/README.md

 ## 🌐 API Used

-Foursquare Places API will be used to fetch real-time café data such as location, ratings, and details.
+  Overpass API (OpenStreetMap) will be used to fetch real-time café data such as location, ratings, and details.

 ## 🚀 Planned Features